HTU-CS-INTERNS/Internship-Hub-frontend/docs/database-schema.md

-# InternshipTrack - Relational Database Schema (PostgreSQL/MySQL)
+# InternHub - Relational Database Schema (PostgreSQL/MySQL)

-This document outlines a conceptual relational database schema for the InternshipTrack application.
+This document outlines a conceptual relational database schema for the InternHub application.

 ## General Notes: